Unseen Poem for Class 9 with Questions and Answers (Latest Practice & Explanation Guide)

 What is Unseen Poetry?

-• Critical thinking: Unseen poems encourage students to think critically about the poem’s structure, form, and overall impact.
+• Develop Critical thinking: Unseen poems encourage students to think critically about the poem’s structure, form, and overall impact.

 Unseen Poem for Class 9 with Answers

 Now that you have understood ‘what is unseen poetry’ and why they are part of assessing the students.
-Let us go through the following unseen poem for Class 9 students which will help test your knowledge and understanding.
+Let us go through the following unseen poem for Class 9 students, which will help test your knowledge and understanding.

 Poem 1: “The Old Oak Tree”